githubbest729/-AGC-SCADA-Hub-Al-Gurg-Controls-SCADA-Hub-/README.md

 Export clean, branded PDFs.

 ### 8. Cross-Functional Site Punchlist
 Log Mechanical, Electrical, and IT/OT site snags.
-Status tracking + one-click “Share to WhatsApp” for subcontractors.
+Status tracking + one-click "Share to WhatsApp" for subcontractors.

 ### 9. Offline-First (IndexedDB)
 All data is stored locally using **IndexedDB** (with localStorage fallback) for robust offline performance on site.
 A service worker caches the entire app shell so it keeps working with poor or no connectivity.